lucoalove/PaperspaceStableDiffusion/README.md

+# Stable Diffusion (reForge) with Paperspace

+This is an installation guide for dummies using Paperspace $8 tier.
+It installs the (reForge)[https://github.com/Panchovix/stable-diffusion-webui-reForge] web UI, allowing you to generate images.

+It only uses the models I gave it (I think you need to change the file thing to change that) but idc this is for my purposes, cry

+shoutout to **Shalie** for telling me how tf to do this <3

 ## Installation

-shoutout to Shalie for telling me how tf to do this <3

 ```
 git clone https://github.com/lucoalove/PaperspaceStableDiffusion